 - Mishandling of a complaint or grievance

-- Insisting that you return to work after a bout of illness (mental health-related or otherwise) before you are sufficiently recovered
+- Insisting that you return to work after a bout of illness (mental health-related or otherwise) before you have recovered

 - Repeatedly assigning excessive workloads or unreasonable targets

-- Have inadequate processes in place and fail to recognise clear signs of depression or anxiety
+- Having inadequate processes in place and fail to recognise clear signs of depression or anxiety

-- Fail to make reasonable changes when made aware of an employee's mental health condition
+- Failing to make reasonable changes when made aware of an employee's mental health condition

-- Fail to adequately support an affected worker's recovery
+- Failing to support an affected worker's recovery adequately

-It can sometimes be difficult to draw a link between a mental health diagnosis and your job.
+It can be challenging to draw a link between a mental health diagnosis and your job.
 Evidence in support of a claim for work-related mental health issues could include: